29. Travel,Meetings and Related Expenses

 It is the responsibility of the traveler to provide an accurate and truthful representation of allowable expenses to be paid by the University.
 Proper receipts and documentation, including allocations between personal and business activities (if applicable) must be clearly identified on the request.
 Personal expenses are not reimbursable.
 In the case of overpayment or payment of personal expense non eligible as business expense is found (miscalculation, advance payment by the University etc.), traveler must return the amount immediately to the University upon notification.

-After the trip the traveler must submit a Travel Expense Settlement and supporting receipts to Travel Expense Team of Procurement and Supplies Section.
+After the trip the traveler must submit a Travel Expense Settlement and supporting receipts to Travel Expense Team.
 Allowable travel expenses must be properly substantiated and submitted within certain time limitations.
 Travel reimbursement request and accompanying documents should be supplied within 20 business days after the trip.
 Reimbursement claims will not be given priority beyond that date.

 Processing takes about 10 business days.